Anwesha07modak/Revenue-Analysis/README.md

 Bike Revenue Analysis Project

 Overview
 Welcome to the Bike Revenue Analysis project!
 This project aims to provide actionable insights into bike sales performance through a comprehensive analysis of sales data.
-Leveraging SQL for data manipulation and Power BI for visualization, we unravel the intricate tapestry of bike sales performance and unlock actionable insights to drive strategic decision-making.
+Leveraging SQL for data manipulation and Power BI for visualization, I unravel the intricate tapestry of bike sales performance and unlock actionable insights to drive strategic decision-making.

 Project Components